SimonZhangITer/light-swiper/README.md

 ## Browser Support

-Swipe is now compatible with all browsers, including IE7+.
+Swiper is now compatible with all browsers, including IE7+.
 Swipe works best on devices that support CSS transforms and touch, but can be used without these as well.
 A few helper methods determine touch and CSS transition support and choose the proper animation methods accordingly.

 ## Who's using Swipe